Services

 const observable1$ = rxjs.interval(1000) // ✅ using the asapScheduler scheduler .pipe(rxjs.operators.observeOn(rxjs.asapScheduler)); const subscription1$ = observable1$ .subscribe(x => console.log(x));

-So, we have seen a lot of differences between Angular Promise and Observables.
-But the biggest question here is whether we can use both together.
-Or do we have to select only one of them?
+So, we have seen many differences between Angular Promise and Observables, but the biggest question developers ask is — can you use both together?
+Or do you have to select only one of them?

 Let me demonstrate you with a simple example.